ZER-0-NE/Ng_ML/README.md

    7.1: Build a k-means clustering algorithm and use it for image compression.

    7.2: Build a PCA algorithm and use it for image compression and for visualisation.

+* **Ex8: Anomaly Detection and Recommender Systems**

+   8.1: Anomaly detection using a multivariate Gaussian model.
+Precision, recall, F1 score.

+   8.2: Build a recommender system and use it to recommend movies.